Breakthru Software

 Example: Theater with 3 Zones

 The term Output Zone refers to an area of a venue or building which has its own separate speaker system.
 Examples might be stage tower speakers, lobby PA, warehouse, store front, etc. Our audio products allow you to pipe sound to multiple zones simultaneously.
-Different sound or music sets could be playing in each zone with Sound Mill.
+Different sound or music playlists could be playing in each zone with Sound Mill .
 You connect each speaker system to your computer via a multi-output soundcard or multiple sound cards.
 The approach you take to build your multi-zone system will depend on your budget, number of outputs needed, types of cable connections required and sound quality desired.
-Below are some sample alternatives to creating a multi-output system for use with Sound Mill or Matrix Mic Output Groups.
-If your sound card appears as a selectable device in the Windows Control Panel -- Sound and Audio Devices -- Audio Sound Playback panel, it should be visible to our programs.
-If the output ports are not showing up in Windows Sound and Audio Devices, there may be a DirectX driver available as a download on the manufacturer website.
+Below are some sample alternatives to creating a multi-output system for use with Sound Mill or Matrix Mic .

 High-End Multi-Zone Systems